klunk386/synth8/README.md

 | `minimal_mixer_chord.py`     | Chord (C–E–G) using a Mixer with 3 independent voices                      |
 | `lfo_only_tremolo.py`        | A sine oscillator modulated by an LFO on gain (tremolo effect)             |

-Each demo can be run directly with:
+All examples are located in the `examples/` directory and can be run directly with:

 ```bash
 python examples/<filename>.py